dflex-js/dflex/packages/dnd/README.md

 ## Three Steps

-You can achieve a drop and drag with three steps only
+You can achieve a drop and drag with three steps only (register, start, end)

 ```js
 import { store, DnD } from "@dflex/dnd";